wjbetech/portfolio/MISSION.md

 4. Hook up the Contact component so that it actually works
 5. Add a language toggle between English (en) and Korean (ko)
 6. Get cat animations working properly
+7. Make the navbar use a solid background and higher z-index so it fully blocks content beneath it

 ## Prioritized Next Tasks